 Any money received by an employer from employees as payment for purchase, deposit, cleaning, or upkeep of special clothing, are wages owing which can be collected under the Act.

 Employees covered by a collective agreement

-Under s.3(7) of the Act, where there is a collective agreement, the enforcement of matters relating to s.25 is through the grievance procedure, not through the enforcement provisions of the Act.
+Where there is a collective agreement, disputes respecting the application, interpretation or operation of s.25 (1) or (2) must be resolved through the grievance procedure, not through the enforcement provisions of the Act.